TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 kube-system   csi-nfs-node            1         1         1       1            1           kubernetes.io/os=linux          4m23s
 ```

-#### How to Use existing NHN Cloud NAS Storage When Provisioning
+#### How to Use existing NHN Cloud NAS Volume When Provisioning
-You can use existing NAS storage as a PV by entering the NAS information when creating the PV manifest or by entering the NAS information in the StorageClass manifest.
+You can use existing NAS volume as a PV by entering the NAS information when creating the PV manifest or by entering the NAS information in the StorageClass manifest.

 ##### Method 1.
-Define NAS storage information when creating a PV manifest
+Define NAS volume information when creating a PV manifest
-When creating the PV manifest, you must define the NHN Cloud NAS Storage information.
+When creating the PV manifest, you must define the NHN Cloud NAS Volume information.
 The setting location is **csi** under .spec.

 * driver: Enter **nfs.csi.k8s.io**
 * readOnly: Enter **false**
 * volumeHandle: Enter a unique, non-duplicate id within the cluster.
-* volumeAttributes: Enter connection information for NAS storage.
+* volumeAttributes: Enter connection information for NAS volume.
-  * server: Enter the value of the **ip** part of the NAS storage connection information.
+  * server: Enter the value of the **ip** part of the NAS volume connection information.
-  * share: Enter the value of the **volume name** part of the NAS storage connection information.
+  * share: Enter the value of the **volume name** part of the NAS volume connection information.

 Below is an example manifest.
 ``` yaml